-Redemption rights for public stockholders upon completion of our initial business combination
+Redemption rights for holders of public shares upon consummation of the initial business combination

 We will provide our public stockholders with the opportunity to redeem all or a portion of their public shares upon the completion of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account (net of permitted withdrawals), divided by the number of then outstanding public shares, subject to the limitations described herein.
-The amount in the trust account is initially anticipated to be \$10.10 per public share.
-Such amount will be increased by an anticipated \$0.10 per public share pursuant to our sponsor's purchase of additional private placement warrants for each 6 month extension of our time to consummate an initial business combination our sponsor elects to effectuate.
+The amount in the trust account is approximately 10.10 per public share as of December 31, 2020.
 The per share amount we will distribute to investors who properly redeem their shares will not be reduced by the deferred underwriting commissions we will pay to the underwriters.
-There will be no redemption rights upon the completion of our initial business combination with respect to our warrants.
-Our initial stockholders, sponsor, officers and directors have entered into a letter agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to any founder shares they hold and any public shares they may acquire during or after this offering in connection with the completion of our initial business combination.
+Our initial stockholders, Sponsor, officers and directors have entered into a letter agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to any founder shares and public shares they hold in connection with the completion of our initial business combination.